 Roswell is a medium-sized city located in the state of New Mexico.
 With a population of 48,184 people and 14 constituent neighborhoods, Roswell is the fifth largest community in New Mexico.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Roswell is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Roswell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Roswell is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Roswell who work in office and administrative support (11.83%), sales jobs (10.26%), and management occupations (8.75%).

-In terms of college education, Roswell is nearly on par with the US average for all cities of 21.84%: 18.48% of adults 25 and older in Roswell have a bachelor's degree or advanced degree.
+The percentage of adults in Roswell who are college-educated is close to the national average for all communities of 21.84%: 18.48% of the adults in Roswell have a bachelor's degree or advanced degree.

 The per capita income in Roswell in 2010 was $20,455, which is upper middle income relative to New Mexico, and lower middle income relative to the rest of the US.
 This equates to an annual income of $81,820 for a family of four.
 However, Roswell contains both very wealthy and poor people as well.